BrainSuite/bstr/README.md

 Bstr supports the following analysis methods:

 * tensor based morphometry (TBM) analysis of voxel-wise magnitudes of the 3D deformation fields of MRI images registered to the atlas
-* cortical surface analysis of the vertex-wise thickness in the atlas space
+* cortical surface analysis (SBA) of the vertex-wise thickness in the atlas space
-* diffusion parameter maps analysis (e.g., fractional anisotropy, mean diffusivity, radial diffusivity)
+* diffusion parameter maps analysis (DBA) of fractional anisotropy, mean diffusivity, radial diffusivity
 * region of interest (ROI)-based analysis of average gray matter thickness, surface area, and gray matter volume within cortical ROIs
 * correction for multiple comparisons using false discovery rate (FDR) or permutation testing methods